11 June, 2025, 8 AM - 12 PM 📍 Room 109 @ Music City Center, Nashville, TN, US

 2. Violate the double-blind policy.

-3. Violate the dual-submission policy for papers with more than 4 pages excluding references.
+3. Violate the dual-submission policy for papers with more than 4 pages excluding references (to reiterate, we will not accept full papers already accepted into CVPR's papers track).

 Organizers